-- Students opting for Games will earn two credits in one year (one credit per semester). - Students opting for NCC will have to compulsorily continue in the third year.
+- B. A., B. V. A., B. Sc., B. Com., B. B. A., B. C. A., and B. S. W. students opting for Games will earn two credits in one year (one credit per semester).
+B. Voc. students can only choose Games under STP and should earn one credit in one semester. - Students opting for NCC will have to compulsorily continue in the third year.
 A minimum parade attendance of 60 hours in the first year and 70 hours in the second year and third year is required.
 They will earn one credit each in the first and second years and two credits in the third year. - Students opting for NSS/YRC/RRC will have to be involved in activities during their first and second year for a minimum of 120 hours each year (240 hours at the end of the two years).
 They will earn a total of two credits (one credit at the end of each academic year).